EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 After installing SteamDeckGyroDSU, you may either choose to create your own profile in Dolphin or you may choose to download a community created profile from the [Community Creations](../../other/steamos/community-creations.md) page.

+#### Downloading a Community Creations profile

+Visit the [Community Creations](../../other/steamos/community-creations.md) page.
+You may want to start with the [How to Download Dolphin Profiles](../../other/steamos/community-creations.md#how-to-download-dolphin-profiles) section.

+#### Creating your own profile

-If you are choosing to create your own profile, it is recommended you read Dolphin's wiki page on gyro: [https://wiki.dolphin-emu.org/index.php?title=Motion_evdev](https://wiki.dolphin-emu.org/index.php?title=Motion_evdev).
+If you are choosing to create your own profile:

+It is recommended you read Dolphin's wiki page on gyro: [https://wiki.dolphin-emu.org/index.php?title=Motion_evdev](https://wiki.dolphin-emu.org/index.php?title=Motion_evdev).

+**Do note** the following with Dolphin's wiki page on gyro:

+* It is highly recommended you do everything in Desktop Mode
+* You do not need to "add the users to a specific group" on the Steam Deck
+* You do not need to select the appropriate IMU device on the gyro configuration screen in Dolphin
+    * If it is not set by default, the correct option is `DSUClient/steamdeckgyro`
+* To right click on the Steam Deck (and to get to the advanced config), use `L2`

 ***